 Growing up in the 1960's, during the Civil Rights' Movement, I do not understand why a small percentage of our population, causes us to still struggle with this.
 We are all created equal - by law and biology.
 Our nation is based on life, liberty and the pursuit of happiness.
 Laws to provide protection against discrimination have been enacted, and now, we see a number of those protections under attack.

-Tragedies such as the shootings in Buffalo are a prime example of the racial hatred that is still prevalent in our country and we need to address all of the potential solutions, and put a plan into reality.
+Tragedies such as the shootings in Buffalo in 2022, are prime examples of the racial hatred that is still prevalent in our country and we need to address all of the potential solutions, and put a plan into reality.

 I will be a candidate that will listen to further understand the divides between us.
 I will support all initiatives that promote unity and equality.
 I will fight discrimination in all forms.
 We can no longer tolerate, intolerance.